by Ron Cooper

 Every month, the message on the sign could contain another word or phrase that shows we warmly welcome the rich diversity brought by our new neighbors.

 Coinciding with the sign project, why not organize free language classes in Spanish, Swahili, and Arabic along with the English as a Second Language classes.
-That way, native-born and new arrived residents could communicate with each other more effectively.
+That way, native-born and newly arrived residents could communicate with each other more effectively.
 The newcomers will feel valued and welcomed.